11 of the best highchairs for babies and toddlers

 Cons: Doesn't fold, only 3-point harness, 1 sitting position and height, need to buy a supporting cushion for smaller babies

 Read our full MadeForMums review of the Ikea Antilop

 – Best for small spaces

-Parents will love its simple one-handed fold function, and it’s something our MFM reviewer Fay, mum to 8-month-old Chester, pointed out as a major plus-point.
-“One of the key features of this highchair is the fact you can fold it with just one hand, which is super handy if you don’t have much room to keep it up all the time,” she said.
-“You simply pull a strap on the chair and the whole thing folds up – and you really can do it while holding your baby in the other hand!”
+Parents will love its simple 1-handed fold function, and it's something our MFM parent tester Fay, mum to 8-month-old Chester, pointed out as a major plus-point.
+"One of the key features of this highchair is the fact you can fold it with just 1 hand, which is super handy if you don't have much room to keep it up all the time," she said.
+"You simply pull a strap on the chair and the whole thing folds up – and you really can do it while holding your baby in the other hand!"

 The highchair is flexible and well-designed – with 3 recline settings, 5 height settings, a large adjustable tray with dishwasher-safe insert, an adjustable footrest and even a storage shelf underneath.